Firehouse.com Article: New Indiana Law Recognizes Parkinson's Disease as Line-of-Duty Disability

 Too often, even the most skilled first responders miss the chance to treat carbon monoxide poisoning early because, until Masimo invented Masimo Rainbow SET Pulse CO-Oximetry in 2005, there wasn’t a noninvasive way to detect elevated levels of CO in the blood.
 With the Masimo Rad-57 Pulse COOximeter, fire fighters, EMS professionals and ER clinicians can easily detect carbon monoxide poisoning by applying a noninvasive LED-based sensor on the victims or themselves, allowing for prompt and possibly life-saving treatment that can also limit the likelihood of long-tern cardiac and neurological damage.

 Studies have shown that even a single high level exposure, or prolonged exposure to low levels of CO, has the potential to cause long-term heart, brain and organ damage.
-Long-term effects of CO include: cardiac arrests, Parkinson-syndromes affecting motor skills and speech, dementia, cortical blindness, acute renal failure, an
+Long-term effects of CO include: cardiac arrests, Parkinson-syndromes affecting motor skills and speech, dementia, cortical blindness, acute renal failure, and muscle cell death.

 3/15/09